andrasq/node-docs/unique_ids.md

             return _timestampStr;
         }

-It might be slightly faster to zero-pad the hex string by looking up the zeroes prefix in a table, but timings are inconclusive.
+It may be slightly faster to zero-pad the hex string by looking up the zeroes prefix in a table, but timings are inconclusive.

 Most of the remaining time is spent formatting the sequence id.
 There must be